Go Beyond Book Club

 A unique look into the lives of the First Ladies

-When I was a young reader I had a trivia book called, The Last Cow on the White House Lawn.
-Inside it contained interesting true stories and funny facts about the U.S. Presidents as they lived in the White House for almost two hundred years.
-Entertaining details and sometimes over the top stories that not everyone was privy to which is why I'm eager to talk about a somewhat adult version of the childhood book I enjoyed so much.
+When I was a young reader I had a children's trivia book that contained true stories and funny facts about the U.S. Presidents and their families while living in The White House.
+Entertaining details and sometimes over the top stories that not everyone was privy to such as the menagerie of pets that lived on the premises.
+A hippo, bear, lions, bobcat, pony, antelope, wallaby and of course dogs and cats.
+Did you know seven presidents were left handed? or that the Baby Ruth candy bar was named after Grover Cleveland's eldest daughter?
+Funny fascinating facts to a child which is why I'm eager to talk about a somewhat adult version of the childhood book I enjoyed so much.

 Affiliate links will take you to Amazon.com